janpeter19/janpeter19/README.md

    **Note 2025-01-25**
    Please use notebooks using FMPy instead of PyFMI.
-   There is an installation problem with the notebooks using PyFMI and reported and got number [#287.](https://github.com/modelon-community/PyFMI/issues/287)
+   There is an installation problem with the notebooks using PyFMI and reported and got issue number [#287.](https://github.com/modelon-community/PyFMI/issues/287)